AlexaH88/gamer-guild/README.md

   ![Event](docs/readme/images/features/gamer_guild_event.png)

-  - The event page gives further detail on the event in question, and in addition to the events page version of the event the polls section is shown.
+  - The event page gives further detail on the event in question.

   - The features here are:
-    - Ability to create a poll vote if logged in.
     - Ability to edit or delete event if you are the owner of the event.

 - #### Profile Page